Deep Reinforcement Learning (DRL)

 How do you ensure safety during the training phase?

-What hardware is required to run DRL models on an AGV?
+What hardware do you need to run DRL on an AGV?

-Inference (running the model) is much lighter than training.
-Most modern AGVs use edge computing devices with GPU acceleration, such as NVIDIA Jetson modules, to process sensor data and run the policy network in real-time with low latency.
+Running the model—inference—is way lighter than training.
+Most AGVs today use edge devices with GPU boost, like NVIDIA Jetson boards, to crunch sensor data and execute policies in real-time with minimal delay.

 Does DRL require a map of the facility?